shubhambhatia2103/Credit-Scoring-Model/README.md

 3. Open the project in Google Colab or any Python environment with the required dependencies installed.
 4. Follow the instructions in the code cells to build and analyze the model.
 5. Refer to the README file and documentation for detailed information on project usage and implementation.

-## Usage
-Users can interact with the Credit Scoring Model as follows:
-1. Load the dataset and preprocess the data if necessary.
-2. Train the Logistic Regression classifier using the provided dataset.
-3. Evaluate the model's performance and interpret the results.
-4. Utilize the decile methodology to formulate a lending strategy based on the model predictions.

 ## Data Sources
 The datasets used for training the Logistic Regression classifier are sourced from folder dataset/a_Dataset_CreditScoring.xlsx.